Rutgers Scarlet Knights football: Recognized players

 Defensive back Logan Ryan played for Rutgers from 2010 to 2012.
-He was a first team All-Big East and a standout player.
+He was a first team All-Big East.

 Quarterback Gary Nova recruited out of Don Bosco Prep HS in New Jersey, he played for Rutgers from 2011 to 2014.
 Nova holds several passing records at Rutgers, with 73 career touchdown passes, making him number one in that category in the programs history.
 He is also number two in passing yards with 9,258 placing him second behind Mike Teel who passed for 9,383 yards.
-Nova is also number one in attempts and number two in completions in his career at Rutgers.
-Nova was the teams MVP in the 2014 season.
+Nova is also number one in pass attempts and number two in completions in his career at Rutgers.
+Nova was the team's MVP in the 2014 season.

-Running back Isiah Pacheco recruited out of Vineland South HS in New Jersey, Pacheco finished his career ranked sixth in the Rutgers record book with 563 carries and seventh with 2,442 rushing yards with an overall total of 19 touchdowns.
+Running back Isiah Pacheco recruited out of Vineland South HS in New Jersey, Pacheco finished his career ranked sixth in the Rutgers record books with 563 carries and seventh with 2,442 rushing yards with an overall total of 19 touchdowns.
 He also finished 11th in program history with 3,039 all-purpose yards.
-He is one of many great running backs in the programs history and the Rutgers record books.

-Punter Adam Korsak out of Melbourne, Australia was a special teams weapon for Scarlet Knights.
+Punter Adam Korsak out of Melbourne Australia was a special teams weapon for Scarlet Knights.
 During his career at Rutgers, Korsak set many records.
-He is the NCAA all-time leader in punting yards with 15,318 and in attempts with 339 and also net punting yards in a season of (45.25 in 2021).
+He is the NCAA all-time leader in punting yards with 15,318 and in attempts with 349 and also net punting yards in a season of (45.25 in 2021).
 He never had a punt blocked in his career at Rutgers.
 The greatest punter in Rutgers history was recognized as the best in the nation and was named the winner of the 2022 Ray Guy Award.
 It also marked a historic career for the most prolific punter in FBS history.